 Yes, we pay interest on money held in cash for the following products; ISA and Junior ISA, Investment Accounts, Cash Management Account (CMA) and Pension (including Junior Pension).
-The latest interest rate information can be found on the Fidelity website.
+The latest interest rate information can be found on the Fidelity Adviser Solutions website.

-Are fees paid on cash holdings?
+Are fees paid on money held in cash?